AKROGIS/AnimalMovement/Documentation/Reference Material/Readme.md

 ### Iridium Short Burst Data Service Developers Guide v3_0.pdf

-Documents the emails recieved from Iridium, and how they are constructed by the field application.
+Documents the emails received from Iridium, and how they are constructed by the field application.
 The SBD attachment is the vendor provided binary package.
-You need to contact the vendor of the field application (collar providor) to determine the structure of the SBD file.
+You need to contact the vendor of the field application (collar provider) to determine the structure of the SBD file.

 Document was downloaded from http://tabs2.gerg.tamu.edu/~norman/659/Iridium/9306/Iridium%20Short%20Burst%20Data%20Service%20Developers%20Guide%20v3_0.pdf